JonathanGrossmanITC/first_steps_05_intro_to_javascript/README.md

 ### What is JavaScript

 - JavaScript is a popular language for web development
+- It is common to use JavaScript to dynamically modify HTML and CSS after the web page loads in order to change what the user sees
 - If you're building a frontend, you're doing it in JavaScript
 - [ECMAScript 6 (ES6)](https://262.ecma-international.org/6.0/) is the latest version
   -- When researching answers online, consider the date of the post, as more recent answers are more likely to contain the most modern syntax